-Getting started with the core language
+Getting started with the core device

 As a very first step, we will turn on a LED on the core device.
 Create a file led.py containing the following: